Pjetër Malota

+Career

 In 1984, Malota made his film debut in a small role in Furious and then played a member of a syndicate gang in the action movie Ninja Turf.
 In 1991, Malota began to work with Van Damme, playing an assassin with kicking skills with knives in his shoes in Double Impact.
 In Nowhere to Run, he is seen playing the convict Van Damme tries to free, but is killed.
 In 1996's The Quest, Malota put his kicking skills to use again playing the Spanish fighter who fights Van Damme in the tournament.

-Over the past 26 years, Malotahas worked as a fight/stunt coordinator on 25 films.
+Over the past 26 years, Malota has worked as a fight/stunt coordinator on 25 films.